sparkflows/sparkflows-docs/docs/processors/14-ML-Sklearn/Modeling/sklearn-save.rst

 Sklearn Model Save
 ===========

-This node saves the Sklearn model generated at the specified path in pickle file.
+Saves the Sklearn model generated at the specified path in pickle file.

 Input
 --------------